tahoe-lafs/tahoe-lafs/docs/managed-grid.rst

 won't use storage2 and thus can't "achieve happiness".

-A proposal to expose more information about Grid Manager and certifcate status in the Welcome page is discussed in https://tahoe-lafs.org/trac/tahoe-lafs/ticket/3506
+A proposal to expose more information about Grid Manager and certificate status in the Welcome page is discussed in https://tahoe-lafs.org/trac/tahoe-lafs/ticket/3506